glotzerlab/signac-docs/docs/source/tutorial.rst

     71855b321a04dd9ee27ce6c9cc0436f4
     # ...

-To iterate oer a subset of jobs, use the :py:meth:`~signac.Project.find_jobs` method in combination with a query expression:
+To iterate over a subset of jobs, use the :py:meth:`~signac.Project.find_jobs` method in combination with a query expression:

 .. code-block:: pycon